groupvine/gv-doc/2-members/1_2-membersAdd.md

 <span id="gv-2members-12membersAdd-impactMem"></span>
-### How Importing Impacts Your Membership
+### How Uploading a File Impacts Your Membership

 <span class="sub g4s">

-Importing changes a member's attribute values, role, and memberships to lists and sub-groups based on how these are set in the import file.
+Uploading a file changes a member's attribute values, role, and memberships to lists and sub-groups based on how these are set in the  file.
 An empty cell will remove an attribute value or remove the member from a list or sub-group, and an empty cell in the "Role" column will remove the member from the account.

 </span> <!-- sub g4s -->